 The Entheogenic University’s fantastic, freely available class The Open Hyperspace Traveler: A course handbook for the safe and responsible management of psychoactives is one of the excellent resources produced by the psychedelic community.
 Designed as an online course complete with chapter-encompassing quizzes, the OHT handbook is an excellent, comprehensive treatment of a subject specifically addressed to individuals who would like to use psychedelic substances or to help others to do so safely.
 As a direct result of prohibition, people frequently ingest substances of unclear quantity, purity, or identity.

 Covered in the OHT are topics like how to use a testing kit to detect adulterants in most psychedelic substances.
 While legal at the federal level, unfortunately, there are some states that classify them as ‘drug paraphernalia.’
-Regardless, the Third Wave recommends testing any substances you plan to ingest (use our link to get 5% off).
+Regardless, Third Wave recommends testing any substances you plan to ingest (use our link to get 5% off).

-Editor’s note: At The Third Wave, we’ve also provided extensive guides to each psychedelic, including safety protocols if you plan to take them.
+Editor’s note: At Third Wave, we’ve also provided extensive guides to each psychedelic, including safety protocols if you plan to take them.

 Here is the list of guides available: